General state of affairs

 The social security of persons moving within the European Union is currently regulated by specific European legislation that protects the social security rights of EU citizens based on four basic principles:

-- one is always subject to the legislation of one country and therefore only pays social security contributions or contributions in one country
+- You are always subject to the legislation of one country and therefore only pays social security contributions in one country

 - You have the same rights and obligations as the nationals of the country in which you are insured.